open-learning/git4ol/README.md

 - "step" => git commit
 - "instructions" => git commit message

-Locating learning objects is done with git refs:
+Learning objects are managed with git refs:

 - Lessons are located using refs of the format `refs/tags/lesson-name@version` where
   - `lesson-name` is the name of the lesson